forta-network/docs/docs/scanner-pools.md

 ![Delegated Staking Approve](DelegatedStakingApprove.png)

-- Enter the amount of approved FORT want to delegate and click “Delegate” and approve the transaction.
+- Enter the amount of approved FORT you want to delegate and click “Delegate” and approve the transaction.
 Wait for the transaction to confirm

 ![Delegated Staking FORT](DSFORT.png)

 - Navigate to “My Stakes” or “Overview” on your profile and you can see your staked FORT

 ## Creating new nodes